Commander Cousteau and his crew in 1965 © The Cousteau Society

 Author: Pierre Lepidi, Senior Reporter at Le Monde

-Other news
+Other articles

 After spending a few hours at anchor off the Seychelles capital, the vessel set sail in the early afternoon.
 "Aldabra, here we go!" cheered Pierre-Louis, known to all as "Pilou", the second officer, as he sounded the ship’s horn.
 Under a cloudless sky, Plastic Odyssey first headed north along the coast of Mahé.
 Slowly, the island faded into the distance....